intel/ai-reference-models/benchmarks/object_detection/tensorflow/rfcn/README.md

 ```

 5. Clone the [intelai/models](https://github.com/intelai/models) repo
-and then run the scripts for either throughput
+and then run the scripts for either batch/online inference performance or accuracy.
-and latency or accuracy.

 ```
 $ git clone https://github.com/IntelAI/models.git
 $ cd models/benchmarks
 ```

-Run for throughput and latency where the `--data-location`
+Run for batch and online inference where the `--data-location`
 is the path to the directory with the raw coco validation images:
 ```
 python launch_benchmark.py \